Signomials¶

 Here we describe the precise meanings of parameters

-and ell
+p and ell in sig_constrained_relaxation.

-In primal form, sig_constrained_relaxation
+In primal form, sig_constrained_relaxation operates by

 moving explicit signomial constraints into a Lagrangian,

-and attempting to certify the Lagrangian as nonnegative over X
+and attempting to certify the Lagrangian as nonnegative over X;

 this is a standard combination of the concepts reviewed in Section 2 of MCW2019.

-is essentially the same as in sig_relaxation
+Parameter ell is essentially the same as in sig_relaxation:

 to improve the strength of the SAGE

-proof system, modulate the Lagrangian L - gamma
+proof system, modulate the Lagrangian L - gamma by powers of the signomial

-t = Signomial(L.alpha, np.ones(L.m))
+t = Signomial(L.alpha, np.ones(L.m)).

-affect the unmodulated Lagrangian seen by
+Parameters p and q affect the unmodulated Lagrangian seen by

 this unmodulated Lagrangian is constructed with the following function.